cjdbarlow/Part-One/spirometry.md

 * **Restrictive lung disease**
-  * TLC is limited
+  * TLC is reduced, but residual volume is unchanged
-  * Peak flow is limited
+  * Peak flow is reduced
   * Effort independent part is linear